zituxn/facebook-instant-articles-sdk-php/docs/QuickStart.md

 - ***Slideshow***
   - `SlideshowImageRule`

-These rule classes differ from the others because they are permitted in more than one *context*:
+These rule classes differ slightly from the others because they are permitted in more than one *context*:

 - `CaptionRule`
   - ***Map***